 ...Dan O'Brien Muzyka, the best housemate ever.

-...Brett Lear and Matt Wiesenfeld, for having someone to talk football and the South with.
+...Brett Lear, Matt Wiesenfeld, and Javier Gutierrezfor having people to talk football and the South with.

-...Marjorie Lear and Sue Banks, for being encouraging.
+...Marjorie Schreiber Lear and Sue Banks, for their encouragement.

-...Bridget Cain-Bushman, for inviting me to her warm house on a few stranded holidays.
+...Bridget Cain-Bushman, for inviting me to her warm house on several stranded holidays.

 ...Abigail Elder, for afternoons at the velodrome.